 Many people think, “I’m young.
 That won’t happen to me.”
 Statistically they may be right.
 However, they could be up being one of the statistics.
 You just don’t know—and that’s the problem.
 The solution is life insurance.

-Single: You may think you don’t need life insurance, since you have no dependents, but if you owe money, you need it.
-It ensures that your debts, including student loans, won’t be passed on to your family.
+Single with no children: You may think you don’t need life insurance, since you have no dependents, but if you owe money, you need it.
+It ensures that your debts, including student loans and funeral expenses, won’t be passed on to your family.
 Additionally, if you are taking care of aging parents or a special-needs sibling, or know you will in the future, life insurance is a smart way to make sure that care can continue uninterrupted.

-Married: As you begin your lives together, you’ll likely incur joint financial obligations like buying a home, in addition to monthly bills.
-It makes sense to protect your spouse with adequate life insurance.
-It’s also a smart move to get coverage in place now if you plan on having a family.
+Married or partnered: As you begin your lives together, you’ll likely incur joint financial obligations like buying a home, in addition to monthly bills.
+It makes sense to protect your spouse or partner with adequate life insurance.
+It’s also a smart move to get coverage in place now if you plan on having a family in the future.

 Parents with children: If you’re in the midst of this stage, financial obligations abound.
 Many couples rely on two incomes to make ends meet and single parents may be their children’s one-and-only.
 Life insurance is critical at this point.
 When figuring out how much you need, remember that the economic impact you have on your family can be measured not just by how much you earn now, but by how much you’ll earn over the course of your working life.
 Life Happens’ Human Life Value Calculator can help you figure out what that will be.

 Empty-nesters/retirees: Your kids are on their own and your mortgage is paid off, so you may think you don’t need life insurance.
-However, many people lost a portion of their retirement nest egg during the recent recession and may not have had time to rebuild it.
-Life insurance ensures that if something happens to you that your spouse or partner can still live comfortably in retirement, despite any shortfalls.
+However, if you are still building your retirement nest egg, life insurance ensures that if something happens to you that your spouse or partner can still live comfortably in retirement, despite any shortfalls.